EvanErcolano/LensLocked/README.md

     - Your browser will take care of sending cookies linked to the website with each request
     - The server can edit the cookies and the user can also edit the cookies (foreshadows tampering with cookies)

+### How do we secure our cookies?
+    1. Cookie tampering
+        - Editing cookies
+        - Preventable by Obfuscating the value, signing it then hashing it, sessions ...
+        - We will generate a gibberish remember token and store it in the db
+        - we will create one and associate with a user and that will be sent back and forth
+        - we can then lookup the user by that value to figure out their session / who it is
+        - we don't store the sessionid we store the hash of it, jsut like the passwords
+            - this prevents issues where if our db leaks attackers could fake being users via the cookie data stored
+    2. A database leak that allows users to create fake cookies
+        - Use db data to create cookies
+    3. Cross site scripting (XSS)
+        - Letting users inject JS into your site
+    4. Cookie theft (via packet sniffing or physical access)
+        - Stealing cookies and pretending they are yours
+        - Preventable by having SSL
+    5. Cross site request forgery (CSRF)
+        - Sending web requests to other servers on behalf of a user w/out them knowing

+4 and 5 will be covered when we prepare to deploy to production as they are solved via SSL